cartertemm/soundobj/README.md

 - `periodSizeInMilliseconds`: Period size in ms (default: 0 = auto)
 - `noAutoStart`: Don't auto-start engine (default: False)
 - `noDevice`: Initialize without audio device (default: False)

+### Global functions

+#### play_sound

+`play_sound(path, group = None) -> bool`

+Plays what miniaudio calls an inline sound.
+They're meant for convenience as it takes only one line of code to get one playing and you don't have to manage keeping it alive.
+The sacrifice however is that you get 0 control over the sound once it starts playing.
+Returns True if the sound played successfully, False otherwise.

+The group parameter will allow you to attach such a sound to a ma_sound_group thus giving you volume/positioning control, keep it set at None for now (WIP at this time).

 ### Enums